apache/mesos/docs/configuration.md

     --advertise_ip=VALUE
   </td>
   <td>
-IP address advertised to reach mesos master/slave.
+IP address advertised to reach this Mesos master/slave.
-Mesos master/slave does not bind using this IP address.
+The master/slave does not bind to this IP address.
-However, this IP address may be used to access Mesos master/slave.
+However, this IP address may be used to access this master/slave.
   </td>
 </tr>
 <tr>